piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 }
 ```

-Tags are pretty straightforward due to the lightweight API.
+Tags are pretty straightforward due to the small API.
 Here is the simplest tag that can be created:

 ```php
 use Jungi\Bundle\ThemeBundle\Tag\TagInterface;